-Sweet cherry, the main ancestor of the cultivated cherry, is native to Europe, northern Africa, and southwestern Asia but is widely cultivated elsewhere and has naturalized in parts of the US.
+Sweet cherry, the main ancestor of the cultivated cherry, is a deciduous tree native to Europe, northern Africa, and southwestern Asia but is widely cultivated elsewhere and has naturalized in parts of the US.
 It is a deciduous tree usually grown as an ornamental and is a member of the rose family, Rosaceae, that also includes peaches, plums, and apricots, and almonds.
 The trees have an upright branching habit and mottled light-brown bark that is smooth and shiny.
 Young bark has prominent horizontal grey-brown lenticels that become thick, dark blackish-brown with maturity.
 The simple oblong leaves are sharp-toothed, 2.5 to 6 inches long, and are shiny bright green until turning orange to red in the fall.
-They are carried on reddish green petioles bearing small red lands.
+They are carried on reddish green petioles bearing small red glands.
 The fragrant white flowers are l.5 inches across and appear singly or in clusters of three to five in spring when the leaves emerge.
 They are followed in mid-summer by bright red to dark purple, fleshy, one seeded round fruits ½ to 1 inch across that are edible and attractive to wildlife.
 Sweet cherries are temperamental trees.
 They do well in dry areas with warm but not hot summers and moderately cold winters.
 They do not tolerate foggy, humid coastal areas or extreme heat or cold.
 Compatible varieties must be planted together to ensure fruit production because sweet cherries are not self-pollinating.
 Dwarf varieties are available.
-The genus name, Prunus, comes from the Latin name for plum or cherry.
-The specific name avium comes from the Latin word meaning of the birds.
+The genus name, Prunus, comes from the Greek word προύνη meaning plum, a prominent member of this genus.
+The specific epithet, avium, comes from the Latin word meaning of the birds.

 Type: Deciduous flowering tree